 - You could try having small meals a few hours before treatment, but not just before.

-- Light, bland foods, such as plain toast or crackers, are better than rich food.
+- Light, bland foods, such as plain toast or crackers, are better than rich foods.

 - Eat before you get hungry.

-- Try not to fill your stomach with a large amount of liquid before eating.
+- Filling your stomach with a large amount of liquid before eating.

-We also recommend that you do not eat your favourite foods during the time you feel sick.
-If you do, they will no longer be favourite foods as you could begin to associate them with nausea and vomiting.
+We also recommend that avoid eating your favorite foods during the time you feel sick.
+If you do, they will no longer be favorite foods as you could begin to associate them with nausea and vomiting.

 There are certain foods that can help with chemotherapy nausea: